uwcartlab/webmapping/Chapter6/readme.md

     };

-Currently, the code within `createPropSymbols()` applies the same, static options to create the `L.circleMarker` layer as the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial from Week 4.
+Currently, the code within `createPropSymbols()` applies the same, static options to create the `L.circleMarker` layer as the [_Using GeoJSON with Leaflet_](http://leafletjs.com/examples/geojson.html) tutorial from Chapter 5.
 Note that one of these options is the radius of the circle, which we can resize dynamically in the `createPropSymbols()` function to scale the point symbols.

 Step 4 of our pseudocode determines the attribute for scaling the proportional symbols.
 We describe how to sequence through all of your attributes in Lesson 3, but for now just pick one attribute and assign it to a local `attribute` variable to hold the name of the GeoJSON attribute used for dynamic scaling (e.g., `"Pop_2015"` in Example 1.3).